5 Ways to Create a More Accessible Business

 It Starts with Employee Training

 Let’s start with a simple way to improve that doesn’t cost anything.
 Provide disability awareness training to your team, teaching them how to interact respectfully and effectively with customers who have disabilities.
-No customer should be made to feel like their presence is a burden.
 Etiquette, effective communication techniques, and assistance protocols will make a huge difference in ensuring a positive customer experience for everyone.

 Consider Enhancements to Your Physical Space

-No matter what type of business you’re running, if you have a physical space, you can enhance it to meet the needs of people with disabilities.
+No matter what type of business you’re running, if you have a physical space, you can enhance it to improve accessibility.
 While they’re a great target to strive for, these changes don’t have to be as significant as accessible bathrooms or wheelchair ramps initially.
 If you have outside seating, offering improved shade is a great place to start.
 Many people have issues with regulating their temperature in extreme heat.
 Ensure pathways around your space are clear of obstacles, helping those with vision impairments or wheelchair users to navigate freely.

 Design an Accessible Website

-As ecommerce continues to grow, the need for companies to consider website accessibility becomes ever more critical.
+As e-commerce continues to grow, the need for companies to consider website accessibility becomes ever more critical.
 Website accessibility means your website, tools, and technologies are designed to be used by people with disabilities.
 It encompasses everything from the font you use to images, navigation, and so much more.
 An accessible website has a simplified design that eliminates barriers that can block a user’s access.
-The Web Accessibility Initiative is the best place to start for information on creating an accessible website.

 Offer Flexibility in Your Services

 Becoming more accessible can also mean providing different ways for your clients and customers to interact with your services.
-During COVID, many businesses embraced this idea, pivoting to provide curbside pickup or delivery options to keep their customers safe.
+During the early days of the COVID-19 pandemic, many businesses embraced this idea, pivoting to provide curbside pickup or delivery options to keep their customers safe.
 Many potential customers may have difficulty navigating your physical store, so continuing to offer these options will empower them to access your products in a manner that’s convenient for them.